Countryside meets convenience in this highly desirable community

 Bucolic serenity available 365 days a year

 Malvern is a nationally recognized landmark for nature lovers and conservation activities, residing within an ecosystem that supports a wide variety of birds, trees, and animals.
-One of the most impressive sites is Rushton Woods Preserve, which is an 86-acre farm open to the public 365 days per year.
+One of the most impressive sites nearby is Rushton Woods Preserve, which is an 86-acre farm open to the public 365 days per year.
 Like many other nature preserves locally, this piece of land is restricted by conservation easement so that it cannot be developed into housing.
 On top of that, they offer a community farm program that uses sustainable agriculture and has worked to feed 130 families locally and donate over 4,000 pounds of food to food banks.

 Enjoy both sweeping open fields and wooded trails throughout Willisbrook Preserve, Sugartown Preserve, Ashbridge Preseve, Okehocking Preseve, Kirkwood Preserve, and Valley Creek Park.
 2,600 acre Ridley Creek State Park lies just outside Malvern’s boundaries and attracts many visitors.